capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

    - Enemy
    - Background
    - Programming Language
-   - Description
+   - Quest Description
-4. User reviews their input and selects the “Create Quest” button.
+4. The user reviews their input and selects the “Create Quest” button.
 5. There is a confirmation dialog of a quest created.
-6. The user selects "Start Quest" button.
+6. The user selects the "Start Quest" button.

 ## Use Case 5 - Playing a Quest Solo
 After a user starts a quest in **Use Case 5**, they want to play and try to complete the quest.